unitaryfund/mitiq/docs/CONTRIBUTING_DOCS.md

 ```{automodule} mitiq.factories
    :members:
 ```
-will add all elements of the `mitiq.factories` module.
+will add all elements of the `mitiq.factories` module with a Factories subtitle.
 You can hand-pick classes and functions to add, to comment them, as well as exclude them.

 ```{tip}
 If you are adding new features to Mitiq, make sure to add API docs in the